Fair Play Policy

 - Accept seriously the responsibility and privilege of representing school and community; display positive public action at all times.

-- Live up to high standard of sportsmanship established by coach.
+- Live up to high standard of the True Sport Principles established by coach.

 Expectations of Parents, Students and Other Fans